2020 Nashville tornado outbreak: March 2 event

+March 3 event

 Nashville–Mount Juliet–Lebanon–Gordonsville, Tennessee

 This deadly and very destructive high-end EF3 tornado touched down around 12:32 a.m.
 CST (06:32 UTC) in far western Davidson County along River Road, 7 mi northeast of Pegram.
 Initially, just trees were downed as the tornado crossed the Cumberland River and moved through Bells Bend, where a barn was also destroyed.
 Damage along this initial segment of the path was rated EF0 to EF1.
-The tornado crossed the river a second time before heavily damaging the John C. Tune Airport and an industrial area along Centennial Boulevard at high-end EF2 strength.
+The tornado crossed the river a second time before heavily damaging the John C. Tune Airport and an industrial area along Centennial Boulevard, including a terminal and the headquarters of Western Express, Inc. at high-end EF2 strength.
 The airport sustained significant damage to its terminal and other buildings, with 17 metal hangars on the property destroyed.
-More than 90 aircraft parked at the airport, including charter jets, smaller airplanes, and a newsgathering helicopter operated by CBS affiliate WTVF, were destroyed.
+More than 90 aircraft parked at the airport, including charter jets, smaller airplanes, and a news helicopter operated by CBS affiliate WTVF were destroyed.
 Maintaining high-end EF2 strength, it crossed Briley Parkway and struck the former Tennessee State Prison, which sustained considerable structural damage.
-A communications tower and metal truss transmission towers were downed nearby.
-The tornado crossed the Cumberland River a third time and traveled through river bottomland in the Bordeaux neighborhood, snapping trees, producing roof damage to a few homes and the Bordeaux nursing home, and destroying a few small sheds and outbuildings.
-It then crossed the river again and struck the northern part of the Tennessee State University campus at EF2 intensity.
+It soon crossed the river again and struck the northern part of the Tennessee State University campus at EF2 intensity.

-Agricultural buildings on the campus were heavily damaged, resulting in the deaths of two calves and injuries to several goats.
-East of this location, the tornado produced EF1 to EF2 damage in the North Nashville neighborhood, mainly to numerous homes and a few businesses.
-Some small homes sustained roof and exterior wall loss in this area, and many trees and power lines were downed.